 Babies may be tiny, but they are giant cock blocks.
-Even though sex is what got you your little cherub, sex becomes a lot less frequent and rushed once baby comes along.
-Here are my tips on what to expect when it comes to sex after baby and how to deal.
+Even though sex is what got you your little cherub, sex becomes a lot less frequent and rushed once the baby comes along.
+Here are our best tips on what to expect when it comes to sex after baby and how to deal.

 The Six Week Freeze-Out

-As if sex in your third trimester wasn’t awkward enough, now you’re expected to be on blow-job/hand-job duty for the six weeks it takes your body to heal after delivery.
+As if sex in your third trimester wasn’t awkward enough, now you’re expected to be on blow-job and/or hand-job duty for the six weeks it takes your body to heal after delivery.
 Due to changing hormone levels and the exhaustion you’ll feel from doling out round-the-clock care to your newborn, chances are you’d much rather sleep than get your freak on if given the choice.
-But unfortunately your baby daddy isn’t likely to feel the same.
+But unfortunately your baby daddy – or any other partner who’s in the picture – isn’t likely to feel the same.
 Despite doctor’s orders to keep it in his pants for a full six weeks, he will try enticing, cajoling, begging, pleading and getting creative (titty fucking your butt cheeks anyone?).
-Make out, give him a blow-job or hand-job when time warrants, let him indulge in porn all he wants, and make sure to tell him how much you’re looking forward to the six weeks being up-but listen to your body and your doctor.
+Make out, give him a blow-job or hand-job when time warrants, let him indulge in porn all he wants, and make sure to tell him how much you’re looking forward to the six weeks being up …but listen to your body and your doctor.
 (In case you’re wondering, anal isn’t really an option when you’re one of the 7 out of 10 women who gets stitches down there due to either tearing or an episiotomy.)

 Preparing for the First Time